 Since 2006, the offense has lost almost a touchdown on average per game.
 A more aggressive approach would mean more attention to the arial attack.
 Brief moments in past years have actually shown glimpses, especially when you think about how Ohio State playcalled in overtime where scoring is of the utmost importance.
 NC State, in 2003 for example, comes to mind immediately where shotgun was the norm with only a single rush from scrimmage.
 Ohio State scored a touchdown in every possession.

 Perhaps the most important of all the reasons is Pryor now has the trust of Tressel.
 Parallels can be and will be drawn to Troy Smith and how he wasn’t given full control until his senior year.
-Terrelle is a bit ahead in the timeline but it’s interesting how Pryor has gone from a player who lacked experience and full command of the offense to a quarterback who spends too much time in the film room
+Terrelle is a bit ahead in the timeline but it’s interesting how Pryor has gone from a player who lacked experience and full command of the offense to a quarterback who spends too much time in the film room, according to Tressel.

 Providing more freedom and responsibility is part of Tressel's plan.
 It’s akin to a jockey masterfully holding back their horse until rounding the final turn at which point the reigns are loosened.
 For Tressel’s, he’s letting Pryor go signaling full confidence and trust to run the offense.